luc-faustinmunongokazembe-collab/projet_cmt/README.md

    This will attempt to compile `mdof_degrade_mex.c` (if not found), run simulations for every country/building defined in `countries.m`, and then create `results/project_summary.txt`.

 Alternatively, from a system terminal (non-interactive):
+- cd dir/to/projectfolder/src
-- cd src && matlab -batch "run_simulations"
+- matlab -batch "run_simulations"

 Notes:
 - If automatic compilation fails, manually compile in MATLAB: